Alvin Botes: Political career

 He later joined the ANC.
-Botes worked as the party's provincial head of policy, research and analysis between 1999 and 2009.
+Botes worked as the party's provincial head of policy, research and analysis between 1999 and 2009, for a full decade.
 During the same period, he was involved with the party's youth league.
 He was first elected provincial treasurer of the youth league, prior to his election as provincial chairperson.
 From 2003 to 2009, he was a member of the youth league's national executive committee.
 He was also deputy secretary of the provincial ANC structure from 2008 to 2017.

 Botes was elected to the Northern Cape Provincial Legislature in the 2009 election held on 22 April.
 He took office as a member on 6 May 2009.
 Premier Hazel Jenkins appointed him MEC for Social Development.
 In June 2013, he was appointed MEC for Co-operative Governance, Human Settlements and Traditional Affairs by newly elected premier Sylvia Lucas.

 Botes was elected to the ANC NEC in December 2017 as one of 80 members.
 He was sworn in as a Member of the National Assembly in February 2018, after initially refusing to be redeployed.